tkim/emsx_api_doc/source/faq.rst

 * Should I open and close sessions as needed?
 	No, typically opening and closing a session is expensive for both the client's application and for Bloomberg back-end and thus unnecessary for most application designs while using EMSX API.

+* How do I specify a ticker?
+	The EMSX_TICKER fields should be specified either as a FIGI, or as a full parsekeyable value, including security, exchange and asset class, e.g.:  "NNN US Equity".
+Failure to provide an explicit value can lead to unpredictable behaviour.

 * Why can I not subscribe using ticker and fields like other APIs?
 	The EMSX service only allows users to subscribe to their own Orders and Routes (placements).
 Most applications will use only two subscriptions, one for Orders and one for Routes (placements).
 A list